JJOhYeah/Selenium/README.md

     - The pip package manager (you can install this by running "python get-pip.py" in the command line)
     - The selenium package (you can install this by running "pip install selenium" in the command line)
     - A driver for launching the automation (we will use chromedriver.exe)

-Make sure to have these prerequisites installed before attempting to use this scraper.